 - Marquette Cafe Restaurant – formally hotel, which housed the traveling, railroad workers – if those walls could talk!
 Specialty food – 1/2 pound burger – that will fill you up!

-- New 54 Room Cobblestone Inn & Suites – Frontier Motel with outdoor pool.
+- New 54 Room Cobblestone Inn & Suites or stay at the Frontier Motel with outdoor pool.

 - Camping – Primitive grounds located just outside city limits in Bloody Run Park.

-- 2nd Marina North of Bridge hosting handicap accessible fishing pier and boat slips.
+- 2nd Marina North of Bridge hosting handicap accessible fishing pier and picnic area

 - Flea Market Along the Bluff with over 100 vendors (Memorial Day, Labor Day, and Independence Holiday weekends + two additional weekends in October)